cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/assignments.md

 4. Comment on number of slides shown during the TED talk—too many, too few, just right?
     - Explain your reasoning.
 5. What would you do differently if you were presenting this material?

+### Second Revision

+A second revision of one major writing assignment: the narrative essay, the critical review, or the *Scientific American* Update.

+#### Objectives for Revision

+Write out at least three objectives to pursue as you revise your selected assignment a second time.

+#### Passage for Revision

+Post a segment (2-3 full paragraphs) of the essay that you have chosen to revise for the final assignment.
+In class, you will continue revising in collaboration with one or more partners.